echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/chromium.md

 ## Absorption
 Chromium is absorbed in the small intestine.
 Only 0.4%-2.5% of chromium is absorbed and it is stored in the liver, spleen, soft tissue, and bone
 Chromium absorption requires: vitamin C, exercise.
-Chromium absorption is impaired by: alcohol, tabacco, caffeine, sugars, phytate, drug medications, air pollution.
+Chromium absorption is impaired by: alcohol, tobacco, caffeine, sugars, phytate, drug medications, air pollution.
 Excess chromium is excreted through the urine.

 ## Functions